 We end this section by noting that the treatment of the statistical aspects in the collapse proposal is quite different from the standard inflationary paradigm.
 We will deepen this discussion in the next section.
-However, at this point the differences should be evident.
-In the standard accounts, one is going from quantum correlation functions to classical $n$-point functions averaged over an ensemble of Universes; then one goes to $n$-point correlation functions averaged over different regions of our own Universe, and finally one relates this last quantity with the observable $|\alpha_{lm}|^2$.
+However, at this point, the differences should be evident.
+In the standard accounts, one is going from quantum correlation functions to classical $n$-point functions averaged over an ensemble of universes; then, one goes to $n$-point correlation functions averaged over different regions of our own Universe, and, finally, one relates this last quantity with the observable $|\alpha_{lm}|^2$.
 These series of steps are not at all direct and they involve a lot of subtle issues that the standard picture does not provide in a transparent way.
-On the other hand, in the collapse proposal, the observable $|\alpha_{lm}|^2$ is related to the random variables $x_k$'s through a ``random walk", as we mentioned, the value of $|\alpha_{lm}|^2$ corresponds to the ``length" of the random walk.
-This random walk is associated to a particular realization of a physical quantum process (i.e. the collapse of the inflaton's wave-function), since we have only access to one realization --the random walk corresponding to our own Universe-- the most natural assumption (but certainly not the only one) is that the average value of the length of the possible random walks, which corresponds to $\overline{|\alpha_{lm}|^2}$, is equal to the most likely value, i.e. to $|\alpha_{lm}|_{\textrm{ML}}^2$, and this in turn, is associated with the $|\alpha_{lm}|^2$ of our observable Universe.
+On the other hand, within the collapse approach to the subject, the observable $|\alpha_{lm}|^2$ is related to the random variables, $x_k$, through a two-dimensional (i.e. the result is the sum of individual complex numbers) random walk.
+As we mentioned, the value of $|\alpha_{lm}|^2$ corresponds then to the ``length" of the random walk.
+This random walk is associated to a particular realization of a physical quantum process (i.e. the collapse of the inflaton's wave function), and as we have only access to one realization--the random walk corresponding to our own Universe--the most natural assumption (but certainly not the only one) is that the average value of the length of the possible random walks, which corresponds to $\overline{|\alpha_{lm}|^2}$, is equal to the most likely value, i.e. to $| \alpha_{lm}|_{\textrm{ML}}^2$, and this, in turn, is associated with the $|\alpha_{lm}|^2$ of our observable Universe.